wp-plugins/wp-developer-assistant/wp-developer-assistant/readme.txt

 __WP Developer Assistant__ is a WordPress plugin developed by a WordPress developer for WordPress developers.

-* Have you ever needed to run a query when you didn’t have access to phpMyAdmin or SSH?
+* Have you ever needed to run a query when you didn't have access to phpMyAdmin or SSH?
-* Don’t you hate it when you need to upload a plugin, theme, or other file and don’t have FTP access?
+* Don't you hate it when you need to upload a plugin, theme, or other file and don't have FTP access?
 * Have you ever wondered where that action or filter hook gets called?
 * Want to enable errors while hiding them from everyone else?
-* Wouldn’t it be great if you could output a full listing of PHP global variable values on each page so debugging would be easier?
+* Wouldn't it be great if you could output a full listing of PHP global variable values on each page so debugging would be easier?
 * Ever wanted to modify one of those serialized options?
 * Would you like to quickly see a full list of defined constants?

 So would I!
-That’s why I made this plugin.
+That's why I made this plugin.
 WP Developer Assistant is the first WordPress plugin of its kind.
 It essentially is a toolkit that makes life as a WordPress developer easier.

 = Features =